ftttank/ftttank.github.io/content/authors/Xun_Yang/_index.md

 university: University of Science and Technology of China

 # Role/position
-role: 海外优青 / Co-Director
+role: Professor / Co-Director

 department:
-- School of Computing
+- School of Information Science and Technology

 # Organizations/Affiliations
 organizations: